EcoChem-OSU/MS_Rtool/Suspect_list/README.md

 - FeatureGroups.txt file coming from a peak picking method
 - Data need to have some QC (pooled samples)

-Output:
-- %Relative standard deviation (RSD) of feature intensity for all QC (QC_boplot.png)
-- %RSD of feature intensity between replicate for all samples classified by time
-- PCA for each techniques
-- Normalized data for each techniques
-- cumulative frequency of the RSD for each techniques

 REFERENCES
 ----------